-Yes, we work with a travel agent who has reserved group flights for some SU center programs.
-The group flight includes group transport abroad from the airport to orientation hotel.
-An SU Abroad representative (a staff or faculty member) also escorts the group flight in most cases.
+In past semesters, we have worked with a travel agent who has reserved group flights for some Syracuse center programs.
+A Syracuse Abroad representative (a staff or faculty member) also escorts the group flight in most cases.
 Students who choose to book flights online or through other agents will need to make their own arrangements to meet up with the group.

 When do I need to pay?

-Full payment is required prior to departure, unless you are on the SU Payment Plan or have financial aid loans that will be applied after your departure.
+Full payment is required prior to departure, unless you are on the Syracuse University Payment Plan or have financial aid loans that will be applied after your departure.

 What if I get sick or have an emergency abroad?

-The SU Abroad center staff has an on-call person 24 hours a day, seven days a week.
-The SU Abroad main campus office also has an on-call person after hours who can respond to an emergency.
+The Syracuse Abroad center staff has an on-call person 24 hours a day, seven days a week.
+The Syracuse Abroad main campus office also has an on-call person after hours who can respond to an emergency.
 See the Student Health and Safety section of our website, or call us at 1-800-235-3472 if you still have concerns.